emiguelt/leugim/content/about.md

 * Javascript
 * Agile methodologies
 * Lean approach
+* Web Intelligence, User segmentation, recommendations, etc.

 ## Employment History
-* (Mar 2012 - Now) Software developer at <a href='www.airu.com.br' target='_blank'>Airu</a> - Rocket Internet
+* (Mar 2012 - Now) Software developer at <a href='http://www.airu.com.br' target='_blank'>Airu</a> - Rocket Internet
 * (Oct 2011 - Fev 2012) - Developer at Maritaca Project (UNIFESP).
 A telehealth system for the Family-Health program of the Brazilian Government.
-* (Ago 2011 - Sep 2011) - Developer at Organia (www.organia.com.br).
+* (Ago 2011 - Sep 2011) - Developer at <a href='http://www.organia.com.br' targe='_blank'>Organia</a>.
 Working on Multimedia software based in Qt/C++.
-* (Jan 2009 - Jul 2011) - I worked as developer and researcher  in the <a href='http://ccsl.ime.usp.br/borboleta' target='_blank'>Borboleta project</a>, a telehealth system for mobile devices.
+* (Jan 2009 - Jul 2011) - Developer and researcher  at the <a href='http://ccsl.ime.usp.br/borboleta' target='_blank'>Borboleta project</a>, a telehealth system for mobile devices.
-* (Jan 2007 - Dec 2008) - I worked as developer engineer in the Telehealth Center at the National University of Colombia.
+* (Jan 2007 - Dec 2008) - Developer engineer in the Telehealth Center at the National University of Colombia.
 My participation was mainly in the development of a medical image management system, implementation of a eLearning platform based in Sakai, and the development of a telecare system for remote areas.

 ## Working Experience
 ### Operating Systems